First passage sets of the 2D continuum Gaussian free field: Two-valued local sets

 It is useful to observe that the set $T_p$ is precisely the set of points for which one can start a level line of $-\Phi-u$.
 The following lemma says that when we start simultaneously a generalized level line of $\Phi + u$ and a level line of $-\Phi - u$ from different boundary components, then these level lines either agree on a continuous curve joining two boundary conditions or stay at a positive distance from each other.

-\begin{lemma} Let $\eta$ be a level line of $\Phi+u$ started at $x \in \R$ and let $\eta'$ be a level line of $-\Phi-u$ started at $y \in D\backslash \R$, stopped at times $\tau, \tau'$ respectively, that correspond to the first times they intersect a connected component of $\partial D$ different to their starting point (or when they hit the continuation threshold on their own component).
+\begin{lemma} Let $\eta$ be a level line of $\Phi+u$ started at $x \in \R$ and let $\eta'$ be a level line of $-\Phi-u$ started at $y \in \partial D\backslash \R$, stopped at times $\tau, \tau'$ respectively, that correspond to the first times they intersect a connected component of $\partial D$ different to their starting one (or when they hit the continuation threshold on their own component).
 Then, either $\eta\cap \eta'=\emptyset$ or $\eta\cap \eta'$ is a connected set that intersects $\R$ and the connected component of $\partial D$ that contains $y$.
 In the latter case, the level lines $\eta$ and $\eta'$ are continuous until the first time they intersect a connected component of the boundary that does not contain their respective starting point. \end{lemma}

-\begin{proof} Let us note that for any fixed $s\in \R$, $\eta$ stopped at the first time it hits $\eta'_s$ (or at $\tau$) is a level line of $\Phi+u+h_{\eta'_s}$.
+\begin{proof} Let us note that for any fixed $s\in \R$, $\eta$ stopped at the first time it hits $\eta'_s$ (or at $\tau$) is a level line of $\Phi+u+h_{\eta'_s}$ (see the right image of Figure \ref{f.rev}).
 Thus, by Lemma \ref{notouch} the only point it can hit or accumulate in $\eta'_s$ is in its tip: $\eta'(s)$.
-To argue it cannot accumulate at $\eta'(s)$, we can use the same argument as in the proof of the second claim in Lemma \ref{notouch}: we can continue the level line $\eta'$ for another positive time $u$ to see that $\eta(t)$ cannot accumulate at $\eta'(s)$ before accumulating or hitting at $\eta(s+u)$.
+To argue it cannot accumulate at $\eta'(s)$ without hitting it, we can use the same argument as in the proof of the second claim in Lemma \ref{notouch}: we can continue the level line $\eta'$ for another positive time $u$ to see that $\eta(t)$ cannot accumulate at $\eta'(s)$ before accumulating or hitting at $\eta(s+u)$.
 Thus, $\eta$ can either hit $\eta'(s)$, or stay at a positive distance of $\eta'_s$.

 Now, let us note that there is no rational $s$ such that that $\eta'(s) \notin \eta$, but $\eta'_s \cap \eta \neq \emptyset$.
 Indeed, if there were such a time $s$, then $\eta$ would hit a point in $\eta'_s$ different from $\eta'(s)$.
 It is clear that the same holds when we switch the roles of $\eta'$ and $\eta$.
 Thus, we see that if $\eta, \eta'$ intersect at some time-points $s, s'$ respectively, then $\eta'([s',\tau']) \subset \eta$ and $\eta([s,\tau]) \subset \eta'$.
 But this means in fact that in this case $\eta([\sigma,\tau]) = \eta'([\sigma',\tau'])$, where $\sigma, \sigma'$ are respectively the last times before $\tau, \tau'$ where the level lines $\eta, \eta'$ touch the component of the boundary containing their starting point.
 Morever, we see that if $\eta$ and $\eta'$ intersect they hit the same points but in inverse orders, and are thus both continuous up to and including the hitting time of the other boundary. \end{proof}